amethon/www/_reflections/journal2.md

 layout: reflection
 title: "Journey to Abyssopelagia V2"
 categories: reflections
-excerpt: The Wonders of the Abyssopelagia - A Voyage of Discovery
+excerpt: The Wonders of Abyssopelagia - A Voyage of Discovery
 ---

 Jules Verne was a French author and pioneer of science fiction who was known for his imaginative and visionary works.
 He had always been fascinated by the mysteries of the deep sea, and he had long dreamed of exploring the depths of the ocean and discovering its secrets.

-In 1872, Verne was approached by a group of scientists and adventurers who were planning a deep sea diving expedition to the abyssopelagia, the mysterious region of the ocean beyond 1000 fathoms depth.
+In April 1873, Verne was approached by a group of scientists and adventurers who were planning a deep sea diving expedition to Abyssopelagia, the mysterious region of the ocean beyond 1000 fathoms depth.
 They invited Verne to join them as an observer and chronicler of the journey, and he eagerly accepted the opportunity.

 Verne spent months preparing for the voyage, researching the deep sea and its inhabitants, and gathering the necessary equipment and supplies.
 When the day of the expedition arrived, he was excited but also a little nervous, as he knew that the journey would be both physically and mentally demanding.